 Hello!
 My name is Nick.
 Nicky B. The Knight Who Says Niii (Co).
 I hail from the field of Brad in search of the Holy Grail.
-I'm a freelance artist and student of many ancient mysteries and perennial philosophies - a humble bard and theologian of the mystical sort.
-In my music and art I aim to awaken of the inner GodSelf of the listener and the participant so that we may open our Third Eye and break free from the world of illusion and separation.
-I hope my art is a reflection of my desire to be reunited with the Oneness of Creation and to live with compassion in service of all beings as brothers and sisters.
+Find me a shrubbery!!! ;) I'm a freelance artist and student of ancient mysteries and perennial philosophies - a humble bard and theologian of the mystical sort.
+In my music and art I aim to awaken of the inner divinity of the listener so that we may open our inner Eye and break free from the world of illusion and separation.
+I hope my art is a reflection of my desire to be reunited with the Oneness of Creation and to live with compassion, in service to all beings as brothers and sisters.
 To find the Beloved we must become the Beloved.
-All seekers who walk the path of enlightenment knock on the door of Unity - The paradoxical singularity of duality in the Endless Moment which is forever Here and Now, the Endless Moment.
-All roads lead us home to this Mystical Door which leads to the Pleroma, .
+All seekers who walk the path of enlightenment knock on the door of Unity - The paradoxical singularity of duality in the Endless Moment which is forever Here and Now.
+All roads lead us home through this Mystical Door, where the end is just a new beginning.
 Have you ever wondered if Heaven is a state of being or a place on Earth?
-The Keys to the Kingdom lay within us.
+The Keys to the Kingdom may lay hidden within us.